 Most wrap dresses today are made of soft, stretchy jersey (I love jersey), but that also means less structure and less modesty.
 It is still the style I highly recommend moms to be to wear for a 1940s vintage inspired look.
 Easy, comfortable, flexible, and flattering.

-1940s Shirred Dress
+1940s Shirred, Ruched, Pintuck Dress

 Shirred dresses are amazing!
 The gathers hide imperfections and give a well-defined waist to those who thought they had none.
-In the 1940s, shirring could be minimal or a lot depending on the occasion and materials.
+In the 1940s, shirring and ruching could be minimal or a lot depending on the occasion and materials.

 1940s Swing Dance Dress